TheoDeveloping/Theo-Engine-Old/README.md

 # Modding Instructions
 If You Want To Mod Friday Night Funkin', Here Are The Instructions :
 First you need to install Haxe and HaxeFlixel.
-I'm too lazy to write and keep updated with that setup (which is pretty simple).
+I'm too lazy to write and keep updated with that setup (which is pretty simple)

 1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (Download 4.1.5 instead of 4.2.0 because 4.2.0 is broken and is not working with gits properly...)

 2. [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) after downloading Haxe

 Other installations you'd need is the additional libraries, a fully updated list will be in `Project.xml` in the project root.
 Currently, these are all of the things you need to install:
 ```
 flixel

 flixel-addons

 flixel-ui

 hscript
 ```

 So for each of those type `haxelib install [library]` so shit like `haxelib install flixel`

 You'll also need to install a couple things that involve Gits.
 To do this, you need to do a few things first.

 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.

 2. Follow instructions to install the application properly.

 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.

 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.

 At the moment, you can optionally fix some bugs regarding the engine:

 1. A transition bug in songs with zoomed out cameras

 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

 2. A text rendering bug (mainly noticeable in the story menu under tracks)

 - Run `haxelib git openfl https://github.com/openfl/openfl` in the terminal/command-prompt.